TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 There are also recipes for upgrading and converting potions, which could really be considered "potion crafting".

+Note that the "Breakpoint and Recipe UI Panels" mod must install before this mod for recipes to be added to UI Panel.

 ## Rerolling items

 If __`Convert to normal item`__ is enabled, then recipes are added to convert Unique/Set/Rare/Magic/Superior items to Normal items,